catalogicsoftware/kubedr/docs/userguide/source/configuration.rst

   $ kubectl -n kubedr-system apply -f backuplocation.yaml

 At this time, *Kubedr* will initialize a backup repository at the configured bucket (creating the bucket if necessary).
-To verify the initialization process, run the following command and ensure that status is "Completed".
+To verify that initialization is successful, run the following command and ensure that status is "Completed".

 .. code-block:: bash